patternfly/patternfly-react/packages/react-core/src/components/Checkbox/examples/Checkbox.md

 ### Label wraps

-When the input is wrapped in a label, larger area can be clicked to check the box, including the space between the checkbox and its description.
+You can expand the clickable area of a checkbox so that it spans wider than the checkbox label by adding the `isLabelWrapped` property.
+This allows users to select a checkbox by clicking the checkbox itself, the label, or the area between the checkbox and the label.

 ```ts file="./CheckboxLabelWraps.tsx"